Study At A Medical Assistant School in South Carolina, Pursue A Perfect Career For You

 Where do medical assistants work?

-Medical assistants usually work in physician's offices, hospitals, clinics, and other healthcare facilities.
+Medical assistants usually work in physician’s offices, hospitals, clinics, and other healthcare facilities.
 They perform administrative and clinical tasks that involve working with patients, doctors, and other healthcare professionals.
-Did you know South Carolina boasts several hospitals ranked by U.S. News and World Report?
-The Medical University of South Carolina is even ranked nationally in the ear, nose & throat specialty.
+A Few Hospitals in South Carolina:

 - Bon Secours St. Francis Hospital